-Tom noticed the yacht, too, last night when he arrived on the island.
+Tom noticed the yacht too last night when he arrived on the island.
 It was the largest yacht he had ever seen.
-It was parked south of a row of a dozen sailboats predominantly from the U.K., one from France.
+It was parked south of a fleet of sailboats—a dozen from the U.K. and one from France.

 “You should come for dinner sometime!”
 The man proclaimed with a chuckle.